Takeaways in this post:

 Malware, Cyber-espionage, and Spear-phishing

 Digital currency traders and financial service providers have seen the value of Telegram for enterprise purposes.
-However, theirs is a heavily regulated industry, and a lack of adequate controls can result in serious compliance risk exposure.
+However, theirs is an increasingly regulated industry, and a lack of adequate controls can result in serious compliance risk exposure.
 Users may intentionally or accidentally share customer PII or engage in conversations that violate regulatory compliance.
 Because of this, customers have approached us and asked how to use Telegram for business compliantly and securely.
 We developed our solution to help them reduce these risks and ensure legal readiness by storing full conversations in a searchable archive with audit trails for every action.

 Enabling Telegram App for Business Use with Robust Security and Compliance

-- Capture Telegram content in real-time
+- Capture Telegram content in native format, including deleted content